innogames/ltc/README.md

 ### 5. Jenkins

-It`s possible to use this application in cooperation with Jenkins. (if to start with Yandex-tank https://github.com/yandex/yandex-tank)
+It iss possible to use this application in cooperation with Jenkins. (if to start with Yandex-tank https://github.com/yandex/yandex-tank)
 In post-job script need to include script `datagenerator_linux.py` which will populate database with all necessary data after executed test.